Nathan R. Kitchen

 One of those times was when I was sixteen years old.
 I was in my bed before sleep, reading from Third Nephi in the Book of Mormon of Christ’s appearance to the Nephites after his resurrection

-As I read this account, the Spirit enveloped me and as clear as day told me that Christ loved me and knew me personally as he did the little children in Third Nephi.
+As I read this account, the Spirit rested upon me and as clear as day told me that Christ loved me and knew me personally as he did the little children in Third Nephi.
 It was so overwhelming to hear the voice of the Spirit that summer night as I sat in my bed awash in tears.
 I knew at that moment that God and Christ lived.

-And now tonight, upon the stake president’s invitation, the Spirit suddenly entered the room and immediately spoke to me, as clearly and audibly as one man speaks to another, “This invitation is dangerous and he is wrong to ask this of you.
+And now tonight, upon the stake president’s invitation, the Spirit suddenly entered the room and immediately spoke to me once again, as clearly and audibly as one man speaks to another, “This invitation is dangerous and he is wrong to ask this of you.
 This invitation is not the will of God in your life.
 Do not heed his words.
 This is not the path God wants you to take.”

 I was momentarily struck silent.
 Those unexpected words were so strong and so powerful.